 Kieran Jordan, based in Boston, is an Irish dance performer, teacher, director and choreographer, and owner of the Kieran Jordan Dance Studio.
-With a professional freelance career spanning more than 15 years, Kieran is best known for her original stage productions and recordings, and her innovative teaching programs that have brought sean-nós and old-style Irish step dance to students and audiences internationally.
+Drawing from a background in contemporary dance, somatic work, and more than 40 years of immersion in traditional Irish dance, Kieran is recognized as a leading artist and contributor in her field.
+She is best known for her warm and engaging stage performances, her original approach to Irish dance choreography, and her innovative teaching programs that have created vibrant and lasting communities through sean-nós and old-style Irish step dance.

-“One of America’s premier dancers and instructors” (Irish Echo), Kieran has been recognized as a leading artist and contributor in her field.
-She was the recipient of a 2008 Massachusetts Cultural Council Artist Fellowship and a 2010 Traditional Arts Apprenticeship grant.
-She has a Master’s Degree in Contemporary Dance from the University of Limerick, Ireland, and a B.A. from Boston College in English and Irish Studies.
-She also holds the TCRG certification for teaching Irish Dance.
+Regarded as “one of America’s premier dancers and instructors” (Irish Echo), Kieran is a two-time recipient of the Massachusetts Cultural Council Artist Fellowship (2008 and 2018) and was also awarded two Master Artist teaching grants in the Traditional Arts Apprenticeship program (2010 and 2020).
+Kieran has a Master’s Degree in Contemporary Dance from the University of Limerick, Ireland, a B.A. from Boston College in English and Irish Studies, and also holds the TCRG certification for teaching Irish Dance.

 From 2012-2014, she wrote, directed, choreographed, and performed for the US touring show Atlantic Steps, produced by Oisín Mac Diarmada and sean-nós dancer Brian Cunningham.
 She has also choreographed for A St. Patrick’s Day Celtic Sojourn, The Christmas Revels, Dancing at Lughnasa, Childsplay, and The Sole Mates, a five-piece ensemble she brought together for a tour of Germany in 2011.